Summer Fishing Charters

 The Flounder Fishing has been fantastic!
 Working deep pocket water and rock jetties with live finger mullet.
 Slow trolling and light tackle spin casting is usually the most productive way to flounder fish.
 Places like Pawleys Creek have been the hot spots for big flounder and other seasonal visitors like lady fish and sharks.
 On Summer Fishing Charters we focus around inlets, creeks and bays.
 I prefer areas with lots of oysters.
 The oysters filter the water and create a natural feeding zone for marine life and Inshore Game Fish.
 These areas will be most productive as the shrimp and mullet pour in with rising tides and cooler water.
 Heading into September most fish especially Speckled Sea Trout will key in on live shrimp.
 Shrimp is best fished along shorelines and over oyster rakes with a slip or popping cork.

-September offers some the best Bull Drum fishing we see all year.
-These big breeding fish move inshore to feed and spawn.
-They can be found ocean side feeding in the surf zones or along the jetty rocks.
-Casting heavy spinning tackle with buck tail jigs or anchoring with cut blue crab is the ticket for big Red Drum.
-If you want to tangle with a huge Bull Drum in shallow water give me a call.
-I still have a few open days for September.
+As we head into September.
+Bull Drum and Tarpon fishing will be in full swing.
+These big migratory fish move inshore to feed and spawn.
+They can be found ocean side feeding around bars or along the jetty rocks.
+Casting heavy spinning tackle with large soft plasics or pitching live baits can be very productive for big Red Drum and Tarpon.
+I still have a few open days for September and October.
 Give me a call and lets hit the water!